 Do the Past Perfect Tenses confuse you?
 Wondering what’s the difference between the simple and continuous forms?
-Let’s practice!
+Let’s practise!

 In today’s English Grammar Lesson, I’ll go over the past perfect continuous usage, pronunciation & examples.
 PLUS we’ll compare the past perfect simple, so you know the differences and when you should use them!

-As usual, there’s a QUIZ to help you practice at the end!
+As usual, there’s a QUIZ to help you practise at the end!